White Lies (miniseries): Production

 In March 2023, it was announced that Brendon Daniels and Natalie Dormer would star in White Lies.
 The series is produced by Harriet Gavshon and Nimrod Geva for Quizzical Pictures, with Natalie Dormer and Bristow-Bovey executive producers.
 Julie Hodge is executive producing on behalf of Fremantle, which is also distributing the series internationally.
-The lead director is John Trengove, alongside Thati Pele, Catharine Cooke and Christiaan Olwagen.
+The lead director is John Trengove, alongside Catharine Cooke and Christiaan Olwagen.

 Principal photography began in South Africa on 6 March 2023.
 Filming lasted for three months, with locations including Cape Town.

 Genre and themes

 Dormer describes it as "a wonderful, fun, whodunit" with "universal themes" such as "the identity of politics, and inequality".
 She said “For Brits, Americans, Australians watching the show, there are huge universal themes of identity, the chasm between the haves and the have nots, and social commentary, corruption commentary,..
 We know all that from our own countries, but seen through South African eyes it’s different.”